American Heart Month is Here: Time for Matters of the Heart

 Your Heart Needs Your Love, Excy Wants to Help

 Yes, we want you to enjoy February for love, but we also invite you to pay close attention the amazing muscular organ located just behind and slightly left of your breastbone.
 Sure, this mighty organ is only about the size of a fist, but it beats a whopping 115,200 times per day.
 It desperately wants your love and attention.
 So, this month, show your own heart a little love in a way that not only benefits you, but those who love you.

-We built this company to make quality cardio and strength training exercises easier and more efficient, whether battling injury, chronic illness and pain, or a diagnosis like Parkinson’s disease or MS. Or just a busy hectic schedule (life is busy).
-Part of that commitment is making it easy to try Excy for yourself with no obligation to keep it if it doesn’t work for you!
+We built this company to make quality cardio and strength training exercises easier and more efficient, whether battling injury, chronic illness and pain, or a diagnosis like heart disease, Parkinson’s disease or MS. Part of that commitment is making it easy to try Excy for yourself with no obligation to keep it if it doesn’t work for you!
 That’s why we’ve made is so easy to return it, even taking it back for up to six months.
-To celebrate American Heart Month, we want to make owning an Excy even easier!
-Use “MyHeart” at Checkout to Save $75 (available for the XCS 240, XCS 260 and XCS 280 through the month of February)!
+We also offer rental programs to make Excy as affordable as possible.

 With Groundhog Day being tomorrow, we invite you to not relive the classic process of letting your exercise goals be sidelined again and again…and again!
 We’ll be doing the challenge all month, so it’s never to late to join us!